Hike to Hen Wallow Falls in Great Smoky Mountains NP

 Added by Cassandra Harrison

-Gorgeous hike in the midst of the Great Smoky Mountains National Park.
-Trek through a lush hemlock and rhododendron forest to a stunning 90-foot tall waterfall that is ideal for wading.
+A gorgeous hike to Hen Wallow Falls in the midst of the Great Smoky Mountains National Park.
+Trek through a lush hemlock and rhododendron forest to a stunning 90-foot tall waterfall with a swimming hole ideal for wading.

 Start your adventure by parking in the Cosby Picnic Area Parking Lot near the entrance of the Cosby Campground.
 (127 Cosby Picnic Area Rd, Cosby, TN 37722.)
 Then backtrack through the parking lot about 100 yards until you see the sign marking the start of Gabes Mountain Trail.